humanmade/Export-Humans/README.md

 As BuddyPress powers communities large and small, certain types of site require member profile data to be viewed across multiple users, rather than one member at a time.
-In other words, wide and thin, instead of narrow deep.
+In other words, wide and thin, instead of narrow and deep.

 ## How?